SUNDAY MASS TIMES:

 The Social Justice Committee promotes social and economic justice through the church, and serves the parish as a catalyst for the work of Social Justice.
 Social Justice is the work of every baptized person and is the means by which we change policies, structures, and institutions so they work on behalf of the common good.
 The committee seeks to identify, formulate and implement Catholic social principles in areas of public policy and conflict involving the poor and powerless and lends support to persons or groups that work for the achievement of a more just and compassionate society.

 St. Patrick's has been a Stewardship Parish since 1994.
-The Stewardship Committee oversees the Stewardship effort at St. Patrick's.
-This effort include our Stewardship of Ministry process, our Stewardship of Finance process and our Stewardship of Prayer process.
-Members of the Stewardship Committee include: Mary Krueger, Colleen Sargent-Day and Karin Lager.
-Joyce Naps is our Stewardship Coordinator.
+The Discipleship Committee oversees the Discipleship effort at St. Patrick's.
+This effort include our Discipleship of Ministry process, our Discipleship of Finance process, and our Discipleship of Prayer process.